Accessibility and Sensory Information

 Parking and Entrances

-Please note: A state-issued driver's license or photo I.D. is required to rent and operate an electronic convenience vehicle.
-Guests must be at least 18 years old to operate an electronic vehicle.
+Note: A state-issued ID is required to rent an electronic convenience vehicle, and operators must be 18 years or older.

 Restrooms are located at the Visitor Center, Panda Plaza, Elephant Outpost and Conservation Pavilion.
 All restrooms throughout the Zoo are accessible.
 The Visitor Center's restrooms and water fountains are accessible via a wheelchair lift.